RonnieBgood/AI-project/README.md

 ## What next?

-Seafaring is heavily regulated industry.
+To ensure adoption, the system must comply with maritime regulations and undergo thorough validation.
+Future development includes integrating environmental monitoring for emissions compliance, scaling for smaller vessels, and partnering with industry stakeholders like shipbuilders and maintenance providers.
+Futhermore training and perhaps certification for end users is required to ensure understanding of the system.

 ## Acknowledgments

-* The idea stems from my personal career and life at seas.
-Having been involved in maritime sector for over 10 years I have gained enough experience to see where operations could be streamlined.
+This idea stems from my career and life at sea.
+With over 10 years of experience in the maritime sector, I’ve gained insight into operational inefficiencies and areas for improvement.